filecoin-project/lotus/SECURITY.md

 Instead, we ask that you report potential security issues responsibly through our Bug Bounty Program hosted on Immunefi

 ### Report through Filecoin Bug Bounty Program:
 - We offer rewards for valid security vulnerability reports through our [Immunefi Bug Bounty Program](https://immunefi.com/bounty/filecoin/).
 This is our preferred method for handling reports, and the program outlines the types of vulnerabilities eligible for rewards.
-We offer upto 150k USD bounty for consensus critical issues.
+We offer up to 150k USD bounty for consensus critical issues.

 - If you've any questions on eligibility for the bug bounty or security in general, feel free to reach out to us at security@fil.org.